nokia/krm-functions-catalog/CONTRIBUTING.md

 You must follow the layout convention when you contribute new functions.

-You need to add new function name to the respective language Makefiles.
+You need to add new function name to the respective Makefile.

 - `functions/go/Makefile` for golang.
-- `functions/ts/Makefile` for typescript.

 ## Contact Us